riottracker/RtMidi/README.md

 You can get started with development like so:

-    # Build on OSX CoreMIDI support or Linux with ALSA support
+    # Build and test on OSX CoreMIDI support or Linux with ALSA support.
-    # You can also pass `--flag RtMidi:jack` for Jack support
+    # (You can also manually invoke stack and pass `--flag RtMidi:jack` for Jack support.)
-    stack build
+    make test

-    # Verify that it works:
+    # Print information about all accessible MIDI devices and all compiled APIs.
-    stack exec -- rtmidi-query
+    make example-report

 ## TODO